Mad-MO/ncgol/README.md

 # Ncurses Game of Life

-Currently in Development.
+TODO: Currently in Development.
 Might still contain a lot of bugs!

 Based on Ncurses.